 Today we can sail to Anegada, and spend a couple of days on this beautiful coral-reef island.
-There is so much to explore ashore, including the brilliant flamingoes and you can try one of the many beach-based restaurants (Anegada lobster is world famous!)
+There is so much to explore ashore, see the beautiful flamingoes and you can try one of the many beach-based restaurants (Anegada lobster is world famous!)

 Today we’ll sail down the rugged and unspoilt north shore of Tortola to Cane Garden Bay.
 You can explore ashore and enjoy great food and entertainment at several locations on the beach, including Rhymers (breakfast), The Paradise Club (lunch, dinner, music), The Elm (dinner, music) and Myetts (lunch, dinner, beach bar with music).
 You can also rent a paddle board, explore the reef, snorkel the sunken barge, soak up the sun and the salt water, or even take a taxi tour over the hill to nearby Brewer’s Bay.

 As we approach the last few days of our BVIs holiday, we’ll sail over to Sandy Cay and/or Sandy Spit, where we can snorkel, swim and beachcomb, then maybe enjoy lunch at the B-Line Bar on Little Jost.
 We’ll spend the night at Diamond Cay and enjoy Jost Van Dyke.